kninnug/containing-triangle-js/README.md

 ### containingTriangle(del, x, y)

 Given a triangulation from Delaunator: `del`, and the coordinates of a point (`x`, `y`), finds the triangle that contains that point.
-Returns the triangle id, or -1 if the point is outside the hull of the triangulation, i.e. not in any of its triangles.
+Returns the [triangle id](https://mapbox.github.io/delaunator/#edge-and-triangle), or -1 if the point is outside the hull of the triangulation, i.e. not in any of its triangles.

+### isInTriangulation(del, x, y)

+Whether a point (`x`, `y`) is within the hull of the given triangulation.
+Should generally be faster if you only want to know if the point is in the triangulation and don't care what triangle it's in.

 Attributions
 ------------